Digital-Grinnell/rootstalk-workflow/README.md

 The print-edition of each _Rootstalk_ issue is created using &copy;[Adobe InDesign](https://www.adobe.com/products/indesign.html).  _InDesign_ output comes in two forms, an `.indd` file where the content and layout are stored for use exclusively within _InDesign_, and one or more `.pdf` files used to generate printed, paper copies.

 The `.indd` file created for a particular issue should follow the ***year-term*** naming convention.
 For example, the Spring 2015-2016 academic term's file should be named `2016-spring.indd`.
 This naming convention is important because once the print publication is complete and "final", _InDesign_ will be used to export (see section below for details) the issue to a `.html` file and corresponding content directory.
 By default, the generated file and directory will have the same name as the `.indd` file.
 So, for example, exporting the `2016-spring.indd` file to HTML will create a new `2016-spring.html` file and corresponding `2016-spring-web-resources` directory.

+## Content-Piece Workflow
+The supplemental [Content-Piece Workflow](./Content-Piece-Workflow.md) document includes a detailed description of the workflow employed to create journal content from submitted work.

 ## The Online/Web Edition
 The online-edition of each _Rootstalk_ issue is published using &copy;[Hugo](https://gohugo.io) as part of the [Rootstalk website](https://rootstalk.grinnell.edu).
 Each online issue is composed of several articles, and each article is represented by a single [Markdown](https://en.wikipedia.org/wiki/Markdown) file coupled with media files housed in one of three web-accessible cloud storage services including &copy;[Azure BLOB Storage](https://azure.microsoft.com/en-us/services/storage/blobs/).